JSubelj/g910-gkey-macro-support/README.md

  You don't need to do anything if you don't want to use the profile feature your old config will be loaded as default profile m1.

 ## Uninstalling
-Run the uninstall script: `chmod +x uninstall.sh; sudo ./uninstall.sh`.
+Run the uninstalling script: `chmod +x uninstall.sh; sudo ./uninstall.sh`.
 If you prefer to do it manually, these are the commands :

  1. Disable and stop the service: `sudo systemctl disable --now g910-gkeys`
  2. Remove installed files (list is in files.txt): `sudo xargs --arg-file=files.txt rm -rf`